oppia/oppia-android/Updating-Maven-Dependencies.md

 ## Handling Exception: `License links are invalid or not available for some dependencies`

-If the script throws `License links are invalid or not available for some dependencies` exception, then the output would look something like this -
+If the script throws `License links are invalid or not available for some dependencies` exception, then the output would look something like this:

 ```
 Please remove all the invalid links (if any) from maven_dependencies.textproto for the below mentioned dependencies and provide the valid license links manually.